Sakartu/sicksubs/README.md

 IMPORTANT

 At the end of November bierdopje.com stopped offering subtitles.
-SickSubs has since been reprogrammed to use periscope since then, but this requires a clean database!
+SickSubs has since then been reprogrammed to use periscope, but this requires a clean database!
 So, if you still want to use SickSubs you have to remove your old database (usually located at ~/.sicksubs/sicksubs.db) so it can be reinitialized.